Last updated on June 29th, 2022 at 12:20 am

 Like it or not, your credit score is important.
 It tells creditors how responsible you’ve been with your past debts.
 Creditors then use this information to gauge your financial health.
 Having a great score benefits you in several ways, including easy approval of a lease for a house or apartment and lower interest rates on your loans and credit cards.
 In addition, you could save money on security deposits for services and utilities.
 Your insurance rates can even be lower with good credit.

 With all of these benefits, it’s clear that maintaining a good credit score is a must.
-If you want to keep your credit in good standing, here are five tips to consider:
+If you want to build your credit and keep your credit in good standing, here are five tips to consider.

 Always Pay Your Bills on Time

 The average millennial credit score is 680, and one way to maintain or increase this number, is to pay your bills on time.
 This doesn’t just mean your credit card bills or loans, like auto and student loans or mortgages.
 Instead, it applies to all your financial obligations, including parking tickets and library fees.
 If you don’t pay on time, the overdue payments may be reported to the credit bureau, negatively affecting your credit score.
 So, be sure to pay all of your bills promptly to maintain a great score.

 If you’re struggling to keep up with payments, consider setting up an automatic payment system.
 This way, funds will automatically be sent to the biller, and you’re sure to avoid any missing payments on their due dates.

 The best way to build your credit score is to understand what’s factored in when your score is calculated.
 With this in mind, it’ll be a lot easier to maintain or build your credit score.

 Here are five important details the credit bureaus take into account when calculating your credit score: